nurisakbar/Simple-School-Class-System/README.md

 8. you can access this project with address http://localhost:8000/login

 ## Admin Login
-You can login as administrator with acount :
+You can login as administrator with account :<br>
 Email :  administrator@gmail.com<br>
 password : password